johnny353535/yoi/docs/_pages/actions/blink.md

 ## Example

-Add `yoi-action="Blink:#targetElementSelector;"` to make an element blink.
+Add `yoi-action="Blink:#id;"` to make an element blink.
 By default, it blinks two times:

 ```html
 <!-- example -->